alanbacon/manuale/README.md

 There's plenty of documentation inside each command.
 Run `manuale -h` for a list of commands and `manuale [command] -h` for details.

+## Python Renewal Function

+There is a python only (no command line interface) function available that can be be used to re-authorize all your domains and re-issue all certificates.
+It manages the uploading of DNS records and checks that they have propagated before attempting to authorize a domain.

+As an input it requires a lambda function that is capable of uploading records to your dns zone file.
+This is possible if your domain host can provide you with a API, [for example](http://doc.rpc.gandi.net/).

+It can be imported using: `from manuale.renew import dns_auth_and_renew`.

+See `renew.py` in the source directory for more information about how to use this function.

 ## See also

 * [Best practices for server configuration](https://wiki.mozilla.org/Security/Server_Side_TLS)